Logiqx/sse-results/docs/tech/server.md

+### Technical Notes

-### Startup and Shutdown
+#### Startup and Shutdown

 It is important to exit threads gracefully when the software is terminated.

-Failure to do so may result in partial HTML and / or log files.
+Failure to exit threads gracefully may result in partial HTML and / or log files.

-Clean shutdown of active threads is easy to achieve using a single Python event.
+Graceful exit of active threads is easy to achieve using a single Python event.